-This study assumes that the addition of generation from IR#614 will displace coal-fired generation in eastern Nova Scotia for NRIS.
+This study assumes that the addition of generation from IR#624 will displace coal-fired generation in eastern Nova Scotia for both NRIS.

-The assessment of the POI on the 230kV line L-7003 indicated that several thermal loading violations would occur due to IR#614, notably L-7003 (west of the POI), and L-6515.
+The assessment of the POI on the 230 kV line L-7004 indicated that a number of thermal loading violations would occur due to IR#624, notably L-7018, L-7004 (west of the POI), and L-6515.
 As an alternative to uprating the affected transmission lines, it is proposed that modifications to the setting of Remedial Action Schemes (RAS) be applied to alleviate most of these overloads.
-The situation of the POI on L-7003 requires a new RAS to accommodate a double-circuit contingency near Trenton affecting L-7004 plus L-7003.
-This new RAS is subject to approval by NPCC in the Limited Impact category.
+The situation of the POI on L-7004 requires a new RAS to accommodate a double-circuit contingency near Trenton affecting L-7004 plus L-7003.
+This new RAS is subject to approval by NPCC, which should be classified as Limited Impact.
+If transmission upgrades were found to be necessary to address these thermal overloads, the cost of Network Upgrades would increase by an estimated \$18,810,000.
+Elimination of the double circuit contingency at Trenton (as an alternative to the development of a new RAS) is estimated to increase the Network Upgrade cost by \$2,200,000 - \$8,250,000.
+Network upgrades are funded by the IC and are eligible for refund under the terms of the GIP.

-No violations of voltage criteria were found for IR#614.
+No violations of voltage criteria were found for IR#624.

-Since L-7003 is classified as Bulk Power System, interconnection with that line will require a three-breaker 230kV ring bus.
+Since L-7004 is classified as Bulk Power System, interconnection with that line will require a three-breaker 230kV ring bus.
 This new substation will be classified as Bulk Power System under NPCC criteria and Bulk Electric System under NERC criteria.

-Data provided by the IC indicates that IR#614 will be utilizing the E3-FT version of the Enercon E-160 EP5 5.56 MW wind turbines.
-Based on the provided impedances of the transformers and using typical collector circuit impedances, IR#614 will not be able to meet the net power factor of
+Data provided by the IC indicates that IR#624 will be utilizing the E3-FTQ version of the Enercon E-160 EP5 5.56 MW wind turbines.
+Based on the provided impedances of the transformers and typical collector circuit impedances, IR#624 should be able to meet the net power factor of +0.95 to -0.95 at the Interconnection Facility 230kV bus.

-+0.95 to -0.95 at the Interconnection Facility 230kV bus without supplemental reactive power supply.
-The analysis demonstrated that approximately 22 Mvar of switched capacitors (in multiple blocks) installed at the 34.5kV bus of the Interconnection Facility would meet this requirement, although the Enercon model E3-FTQ could also be considered.
 As specific details of the collector circuits become available, the adequacy of reactive power supply will be further investigated in the System Impact Study.
 It is noted that the proposed Enercon models do not meet the requirement to produce full Mvar capability down to zero MW output.

-IR#614 was not found to adversely impact the short-circuit capabilities of existing circuit breakers.
+IR#624 was not found to adversely impact the short-circuit capabilities of existing circuit breakers.
 Although flicker coefficients were not provided for the proposed generator, voltage flicker is expected to be a concern for this project on its own.
 It is assumed that the project design meets NSPI requirements for low-voltage ride-through and voltage control.
 Harmonics must meet the Total Harmonics Distortion provisions of IEEE 519.
-The minimum short circuit level at the Interconnection Facility 230kV bus is 1104 MVA with all lines in service, and 687 MVA with L-7003 open between the POI and 3C-Port Hastings, which is results in a minimum short-circuit ratio of 4.6.
+The minimum short circuit level at the Interconnection Facility 230kV bus is 1112 MVA with all lines in service, and 683 MVA with L-7004 open between the POI and 3C-Port Hastings, results in a minimum short-circuit ratio of 5.3.

-As the POI for IR#614 is part of the Nova Scotia Bulk Power System, protection at 3C-Port Hastings and 67N-Onslow must comply with NPCC Directory 4 Bulk Power System Protection Criteria.
-The IR#614 Interconnection Customer substation at Glen Dhu II will also be classified as Bulk Power System, and therefore protection systems at that site needs to meet NPCC BPS criteria, and is also classified as part of the NERC Bulk Electric System (BES), subject to the applicable NERC Reliability Criteria.
-As IR#614 has dispersed generation totalling more than 75 MVA, each generator will be classified as a BES element.
+As the POI for IR#624 is part of the Nova Scotia Bulk Power System, protection at 3C-Port Hastings and 91N-Dalhousie Mountain must comply with NPCC Directory 4 Bulk Power System Protection Criteria.
+The IR#624 Interconnection Customer substation at Glen Dhu II (B) will also be classified as Bulk Power System, and therefore protection systems at that site needs to meet NPCC BPS criteria, and is also classified as part of the NERC Bulk Electric System (BES), subject to the applicable NERC Reliability Criteria.
+As IR#624 has dispersed generation totalling more than 75 MVA, each generator will be classified as a BES element.